joshleeb/creditcard/README.md

 ## Getting Started

-To import the module add the following to your input lust:
+To import the module add the following to your input list:

 #### Luhn (Generator and Validator)
     from creditcard.luhn import LuhnValidator